KelvinLu1024/KelvinLu1024.github.io/index.md

 # Lu Kuang-chen's Homepage

 Welcome to my homepage!
-I am interested in programming and biology.
+I am interested in computer science and biology.

-Here are some of my projects which I am proud of:
+Here are some of my projects:

 * <a href="https://github.com/KelvinLu1024/WebTree">WebTree</a>
-  A JavaScript library generating SVG for tree visualization.
+  A JavaScript library generats SVG for tree visualization.
+It supports three most popular layouts (rectangular, circular and unrooted).
-  Supported layouts: rectangular, circular and unrooted.
 * <a href="https://github.com/KelvinLu1024/whiteout.js"> whiteout.js</a>
-  A JavaScript library remove useless whitespaces in (X)HTML.
-Simple yet helpful.
+  A JavaScript library removes useless whitespaces in (X)HTML.
+Simple yet helpful!

 And my favourite programming languages: